grafana/agent/docs/sources/flow/getting-started/distribute-prometheus-scrape-load.md

 To distribute Prometheus metrics scrape load with clustering:

-1. Add the following block to all `prometheus.scrape` components which should use auto-distribution:
+1. Add the following block to all `prometheus.scrape` components, which should use auto-distribution:

    ```river
    clustering {